instantiations/tonel-vast/README.md

 Starting with VAST 2021 (10.0.0) Tonel comes as a Feature inside the product.
 That means it can be easily installed from the `Transcript` -> `Load/Unload Features...`.
 You will find two features you can install: `ST: Tonel Support` and `ST:Tonel Support, Testing`.

+### Installing the development version in VAST 2021

+We continue to improve the Tonel support by fixing bugs and adding new features to it, if you want to use the lastest version you can do it by downloading the latest version in this repository into the latest version of VAST 2021 (currently 10.0.1).

+- Load Tonel VAST Features using `Transcript` -> `Load/Unload Features...`.
+There you will find two features you can install: `ST: Tonel Support` and `ST:Tonel Support, Testing`.
+- Open Configurations Maps Browser
+- Clone this repository locally using your preferred git tool.
+- Right click in the `All names` list, select `Import` -> `Load Configuration Maps from Tonel repository...`
+- Select the `.project` file of the directory you cloned in the step above
+- Select `ENVY/Image Tonel` and/or `Test ENVY/Image Tonel`

 ### Installing in VAST 9.2.x

 - Clone this repository locally